 The Corporation's bonds are general obligations of LGAC.
 Payments of debt service on the Corporation's bonds are made from appropriations received from the State.
 Pursuant to the Enabling Act, the State deposits revenues from the State's sales and use tax at the rate of one percent (1%) into the Local Government Assistance Tax Fund ("LGATF"), a joint custody fund of the State Comptroller and the State Commissioner of Taxation and Finance.
 The State uses this Fund to make payments to the Corporation.
-Amounts in excess of the Corporation's needs are transferred from the LGATF to the State's General Fund after the Corporation and all other obligations subject to impoundment have been satisfied.
-In the 2019-20 fiscal year, \$3.4 billion was transferred to the State's General Fund.
+Amounts in excess of the Corporation's needs are transferred from the LGATF to the State's General Fund after the Corporation's requirements have been met as provided by statute and as certified by the Chairperson of the Corporation and all other obligations subject to impoundment have been satisfied.
+In the 2020-21 fiscal year, \$3.2 billion was transferred to the State's General Fund.
 This amount includes the \$170 million payment made from the LGATF directly to the Sales Tax Asset Receivable Corporation.
 State payments to the Corporation are subject to annual appropriations by the State Legislature.
 The Corporation's bondholders do not have a lien on monies deposited in the LGATF.